Triangle-free 2-matchings: Introduction

 In the weighted version of the problem, each edge $e$ is associated with a nonnegative weight $w(e)$ and we are interested in finding a $C_k$-free $2$-matching of maximum weight, where the weight of a $2$-matching $M$ is defined as the sum of weights of edges belonging to $M$.
 Vornberger~\cite{Vornberger1980} showed that the weighted $C_4$-free $2$-matching problem is \np-hard.

-{\em Motivation. } The triangle-free $2$-matching is a classical problem of combinatorial optimization interesting in its own right.
-Additionally, it has applications in heavily researched problems in theoretical computer science, namely, traveling salesman problems (\cite{BlaserRam2005}, \cite{BermanKarpinski2006}, \cite{AdamaszekMP18}) and problems related to finding a smallest $2$-edge-connected spanning subgraph \cite{Kobayashi2023}.
+{\em Motivation. } Matching problems are among the most well-studied and key problems of combinatorial optimization.
+The triangle-free $2$-matching problem is a classical problem of matching theory, better understanding of which has bearing on other problems and may enable further extensions.
+Additionally, it has applications in heavily researched problems in theoretical computer science, namely, traveling salesman problems (\cite{BlaserRam2005}, \cite{BermanKarpinski2006}, \cite{AdamaszekMP18}) and problems related to finding a smallest $2$-edge-connected spanning subgraph \cite{Kobayashi2023}, \cite{Calvostoc}.
+In fact, the computation of a maximum triangle-free $2$-matching (needed for a minimum triangle-free $2$-edge cover) is a crucial part of approximation algorithms for the $2$-edge-connected spanning problem in \cite{Kobayashi2023} and \cite{Calvostoc}.
+It is somewhat strange but this information is completely omitted in the conference version of \cite{Calvostoc} and in the ArXiv version mentioned only in the appendix.
 More generally, the $C_k$-free $2$-matching problems can also be used for increasing the vertex-connectivity (see \cite{FisherEtAl1979,BercziKobayashi2012,BercziVegh2010} for more details).
 A good survey of these applications has been given by Takazawa~\cite{Takazawa2017a}.